Tag: Depression

 Like it or not, AI is here to stay, but it should be treated as a substitute, not a replacement for therapy, by therapists and clients alike.
 It can help you reflect, organize your thoughts, and bridge the gap where the human therapist is unavailable.
 However, as it stands today, it cannot and should not act as a primary provider, especially in high-risk situations.

-If you are struggling, be it with anxiety, depression, identity questions, relationships, or feeling disconnected, speaking to a licensed psychologist remains the safest and most effective option.
+If you are struggling, be it with anxiety, depression, burn-out, identity questions, relationships, or feeling disconnected, speaking to a licensed psychologist remains the safest and most effective option.
 Technology may support mental health, but healing still happens in relationship.

 References